Part 6: Tasks

 Allocation Overrides

 If employer contributions will be uploaded (not system calculated), the source specific overrides should be used.
 The overrides must be set prior to running the data scrub.
 If the employer contributions are uploaded and the overrides are set to no, the data scrub will zero out all of the contributions uploaded with the census.
 If this happens, set the source override (match or profit sharing, for example) to yes.
-Then re-upload the census data and re-run the data scrub.
+Then, re-upload the census file and re-run the data scrub.

 Matching Allocation

 This section is where the safe harbor match and discretionary match formulas will be entered, as applicable, as well as any plan limits related to the match.
-The match formula (both safe harbor and discretionary) can have up to three rates.
+The match formula (both safe harbor and discretionary) can have up to four rates.
 Below is an example of a discretionary match formula, where 100% of compensation will be matched on the first 3% of compensation deferred, plus an additional 50% will be matched on the next 2% of compensation deferred.
 Please note that in the second tier, 5% is entered as the maximum, not 2%.

 Top Heavy Allocation